moogway82/mfm-150/README.md

 Oh, and I'm very sorry for the Comments in the code, they are a total mess and are terrifying details into the workings inside my head at any given moement as I was triyng to make things work!
 I didn't clean up any of it - again my time is v. limited and can't really spend more time tidying up comment lines...
 Maybe my mad ramblings with be useful to someone else?

+Also, after a point I didn't update the Ghidra project comments and labels and focussed more on the NASM source I'd reconstructed, so they might be a bit out of sync.
+By the end, I was just using the Ghidra project mainly to check my understanding of the original code whilst stepping thought the PCjs Z150 debugger.

 Enjoy!